 4. Edit Like Crazy

 Editing will be non-stop.
-Even after it’s been published, I plan to continue editing the words and updating the content as the industry changes.
+Even after it’s been published, I plan to continue editing the words and updating the page as the industry changes.

-This will make the content “evergreen” – a dumb internet marketing term for timeless information.
+This will make the content “evergreen” – a dumb internet marketing term for information that stands the test of time.

 5. Start Designing